SOPSLab/Distributed-Multi-Agent-Rollout/README.md

 ## Compute Information

+Discrete simulations of the algorithms were mostly run on Agave compute nodes and physics based continous space simulations were run exclusively on Biodesign compute node.

+### Agave compute nodes
-Traditional x86 compute nodes were used which contained two Intel Xeon E5-2680 v4 CPUs running at 2.40GHz with at least 128 GB of RAM.
-There were 28 high speed Broadwell class CPU cores per node.
+Traditional x86 compute nodes were used which contain two Intel Xeon E5-2680 v4 CPUs running at 2.40GHz with at least 128 GB of RAM.
+There are 28 high speed Broadwell class CPU cores per node.

+### Biodesign compute node
+A single compute node with AMD Ryzen 9 7950X Processor with 16 cores and 32 threads along with 64 GB of RAM.